-Beginning in 1999, lenders have been legally required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his loan balance (for a loan made past July of that year) reaches less than seventy-eight percent of the price of purchase, but not at the point the loan's equity climbs to over twenty-two percent.
-(There are some loans that are excluded -like some "high risk' loans.)
-However, you have the right to cancel PMI yourself (for mortgages closed past July 1999) at the point your equity reaches 20 percent, no matter the original purchase price.
+Since 1999, lending institutions have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his mortgage balance (for loans closed past July of '99) goes below seventy-eight percent of the purchase price, but not at the time the borrower's equity climbs to twenty-two percent or more.
+(There are some exceptions -like some loans considered 'high risk'.)
+However, you have the right to cancel PMI yourself (for loans made past July 1999) once your equity rises to 20 percent, without consideration of the original price of purchase.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.